 For an architect, making the most of a site for a new home means looking carefully at a number of issues, including access, parking and general physical safety.
 Basically, the site of a sustainable building should be suitable for the proposed development, especially for housing.
 It should also work in such a way as to make use of available resources without unduly depleting them.
 Good landscape design will provide the amenities needed without unnecessarily harming the flora and fauna that are native to the region.

 The nature and quality of desirable building materials has advanced considerably in the last 50 years.
 Home building today uses and reuses materials in the most productive way possible, striving to resist major environmental impacts, such as the depletion of precious resources, global warming and the fact that humans can and do contribute to toxicity.
 Indeed, contemporary materials are chosen specifically to minimize negative effects on human and environmental health, as well as to provide the best possible solutions that meet construction requirements.
+Some examples of modern eco friendly building practices include using rammed earth walls in construction and making use of metal recyclers.

 Energy and water use